 Is Spelt Gluten Free?
 Well, no, but…

-Although spelt contains gluten, the content and character of the gluten in spelt has not been modified from its natural state.
-The gluten in spelt has a different molecular make-up than the gluten in modern wheat.
+Although spelt contains gluten, the gluten protein in spelt has not been modified from its natural state.
+The naturally occurring gluten in spelt has a different molecular make-up than the gluten in modern wheat.
 It is more fragile and more water soluble, which makes it easier to digest.

-Among the many spelt benefits, spelt is higher in fiber than most forms of wheat, which aids in the digestion of the gluten.
-Modern wheat has been bred to contain high gluten content for the production of high-volume commercial baked goods.
-If you’ve ever tried baking with gluten free flours you have certainly noticed the beneficial aspects of gluten in terms of stability, leavening, and texture.
+Spelt is also higher in fiber than most forms of wheat, which aids in the digestion of gluten.
+Modern wheat has been bred to contain high gluten content.
+High levels of gluten is needed for the production of high-volume commercial baked goods.
+If you’ve ever tried baking with gluten free flours you have discovered what gluten does for baking.
+Namely, that pleasing chewy texture.